Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Computational results

 \subsection{Problem instances}

-To test the performance of the proposed solution approach for \eqref{QP}, we use the set of BoxQP (cf., \eqref{eq:BQP}), Globallib (cf., \url{http://www.gamsworld.org/global/globallib.htm}), CUTEr \citep{gould2003}, and RandQP test problems used in \cite[][Section 4.2 and Table 1]{chen2012}.
-In addition to these test problems, we consider the following~\eqref{QP} test instances: \begin{itemize} \item SQP.
-Standard quadratic programming instances (cf., \eqref{eq:SQP}) are created by replacing the constraints of each of the BoxQPs considered in~\cite[][Section 4.2 and Table 1]{chen2012} by the constraint that the decision variables belong to the standard simplex of appropriate dimension (cf., \eqref{eq:delta}). \item StableQP.
+To test the performance of the proposed solution approach for QP, we use the set of BoxQP \eqref{eq:BQP}, Globallib (\url{http://www.gamsworld.org/global/Globallib.htm}), CUTEr \citep{gould2003}, and RandQP test problems used in \cite[][Section 4.2 and Table 1]{chen2012}.
+In addition to these test problems, we consider the following~ QP test instances:

+\begin{itemize} \item SQP.
+Standard quadratic programming instances \eqref{eq:SQP} are created by replacing the constraints of each of the BoxQPs considered in~\cite[][Section 4.2 and Table 1]{chen2012} by the constraint that the decision variables belong to the standard simplex of appropriate dimension.

+\item SQP30, SQP50 (see, \url{http://or.dei.unibo.it/library/msc}).
+A set of 300 SQP instances used for test purposes in~\cite{bonami2016solving}. \item StableQP.
 These instances are particular SQPs resulting from the problem of computing the {\em stability number} of a graph~\citep[see, e.g.,][]{mot1965}.
-Here, we use instances of this type arising from a class of graphs that have been used for testing purposes in the literature \citep[][Section 4.2.2]{do2013}.
-A more detailed description of these instances is presented in Section \ref{sec:graphs}. \end{itemize}
+We use instances of this type arising from a class of graphs that have been used for testing purposes in the literature \citep[see, e.g.,][Section 4.2.2]{do2013}.
+A more detailed description of these instances is presented in Section \ref{sec:graphs}. \item Scozzari/Tardella (see, \url{http://or.dei.unibo.it/library/msc}).
+A set of 14 SQP instances used for test purposes in~\cite{scozzari2008clique, bonami2016solving}. \item QPLIB2014 (see, \url{http://www.lamsade.dauphine.fr/QPlib2014/doku.php}).
+Nine nonconvex quadratic instances are selected from this test set.
+Four of the instances which are SQP instances are added to the SQP test set, and the other five instances are BoxQP instances, which are added to the BoxQP test set. \end{itemize}

 Similar to \citet{chen2012}, Table~\ref{table:instances} provides a summary of the basic information of all the test instances.
-In Table~\ref{table:instances}, ``$n$'' denotes the range of the number of decision variables required to formulate the corresponding problem instance using $m_{ineq}$ inequality constraints, and $m_{eq}$ equality constraints.
-Also, ``density'' denotes the corresponding range of the density of the matrix defining the quadratic problem's objective.
+In Table~\ref{table:instances}, $n$ denotes the range of the number of decision variables required to formulate the corresponding problem instance using $m_{ineq}$ inequality constraints, and $m_{eq}$ equality constraints.
+Also, {\it density} denotes the corresponding density range for the matrix defining the quadratic problem's objective.